versen/versen.github.io/content/awards/awards-cfs.md

 ***Process***: low-weight, just upload thesis and candidate CV, and optionally a nomination text and/or link to a video explaining the thesis.

-### About the VERSEN PhD and MSc Thesis Awards

-To further promote and encourage excellence in software engineering research, VERSEN has introduced the VERSEN Thesis Awards.
-The awards are indications of excellence that can support talent in future applications in the current competitive academic climate.

-The awards are supported by NWO and promoted at [ICT.Open](https://www.ictopen.nl/).

-The theses will be judged on the following factors, in equal parts:

-- Novelty to and impact in the field promoted by VERSEN.
-- Timeliness.
-- Quality of the thesis report and associated artifacts.
-- Methodological approach and execution.

-Please note that the thesis will be published on VERSEN's website and cannot contain any intellectual property that is not public.
-If applicable, we will also publish links to associated artifacts (datasets, Github links, etc.).

 ### Procedure Thesis Awards 2024

 The Award can only be awarded to graduate students who have obtained their degree from a Dutch institute of higher academic learning between September 1st, 2023, until August 31st, 2024.
 We strongly recommend that both the winner of a thesis award and the nominator are present at the award ceremony.

 ### Important Dates (Both Awards)

-- 19-Dec-2025: Awards are announced, [submission form open](https://docs.google.com/forms/d/e/1FAIpQLSdeXgKiE03Od7G-aAPs-ay8vEtz339dRQ4kP4vj-JnEC_-axw/viewform?usp=header)
+* 19-Dec-2025: Awards are announced, [submission form open](https://docs.google.com/forms/d/e/1FAIpQLSdeXgKiE03Od7G-aAPs-ay8vEtz339dRQ4kP4vj-JnEC_-axw/viewform?usp=header)

-- 31-01-2025 Deadline for submission
+* 31-01-2025 Deadline for submission

-- 03-03-2025 Notification
+* 03-03-2025 Notification

-- There will be an MSc award ceremony at the SEN Symposium, and a PhD award ceremony at ICT.Open, in 2025
+* There will be an MSc award ceremony at the SEN Symposium, and a PhD award ceremony at ICT.Open, in 2025

 ### Nominations